awsdocs/amazon-lex-developer-guide/doc_source/built-in-intent-fallback.md

 + An initialization and validation Lambda function
 + A confirmation prompt

-If you have configured both an abort statement and a fallback intent for a bot, Amazon Lex uses the fallback intent\.
-If you need your bot to have an abort statement, you can use the fulfillment function for the fallback intent to provide the same behavior as an abort statement\.
+If you have configured both a cancel statement and a fallback intent for a bot, Amazon Lex uses the fallback intent\.
+If you need your bot to have a cancel statement, you can use the fulfillment function for the fallback intent to provide the same behavior as a cancel statement\.
 For more information, see the `abortStatement` parameter of the [PutBot](API_PutBot.md) operation\.

 ## Using Clarification Prompts<a name="fallback-clarification"></a>